Ashwin-S-Nambiar/add-to-cart/README.md

 # Add To Shopping List
-An app for taking down items as a list maily as a shopping list.
+An app for taking down items as a list mainly as a shopping list.
+Users can add their items through input field and clciking them after deletes them from the list.